chinapedia/wikipedia.abstract.en/Page/Angular_momentum.md

 is the _angular momentum_, sometimes called, as here, the _moment of momentum_ of the particle versus that particular center point.
 The equation L = rmv combines a moment (a mass m turning moment arm r) with a linear (straight-line equivalent) speed v.
 Linear speed referred to the central point is simply the product of the distance r and the angular speed ω versus the point: v = rω, another moment.
 Hence, angular momentum contains a double moment: L = rmrω.
 Simplifying slightly, L = r²mω, the quantity r²m is the particle's moment of inertia, sometimes called the second moment of mass.
 It is a measure of rotational inertia.[8]

-Moment_of_inertia_examples.gif (shown here), and therefore angular momentum, is different for every possible configuration of mass and axis of rotation.]]
+(shown here), and therefore angular momentum, is different for every possible configuration of mass and axis of rotation.]]

 Because moment of inertia is a crucial part of the spin angular momentum, the latter necessarily includes all of the complications of the former, which is calculated by multiplying elementary bits of the mass by the squares of their distances from the center of rotation.[9]
 Therefore, the total moment of inertia, and the angular momentum, is a complex function of the configuration of the matter about the center of rotation and the orientation of the rotation for the various bits.